 Common Counsel has the ultimate responsibility of the activities conducted by the projects and the project employees are at-will employees of Common Counsel.
 The fiscal sponsorship shall terminate when Common Counsel can no longer reasonably accomplish the objectives of the project or the fiscal sponsorship can be terminated by a 90 days' written notice to the other party as long as another acceptable nonprofit organization (not classified as private foundation) is found and is willing and able to sponsor the project.
-Upon termination, all assets and liabilities existing at the time of termination will be transferred to the successor fiscal sponsor.
-In addition, either party can terminate the sponsorship agreement by giving a 30-day written notice to the other party upon a material breach of the fiscal-sponsorship agreement.
+Upon termination, all assets and liabilities existing at the time of terminate the sponsorship agreement by giving a 30-day written notice to the other party upon a material breach of the fiscal-sponsorship agreement.